 4. Junghwajeon Hall

-Inside the large hall, you will find a throne on a high platform in between two columns.
+When you get closer to the building, you’ll also see four mystical animals carved into the stone along the stairs which function to help protect the building.
+And once you make it to the large hall, you’ll find a throne on a high platform.
 A wooden folding screen showcases designs of the sun, moon and mountain behind the throne.

 6. Seokjojeon Hall

-Originally built in 1910, this hall has been used for numerous purposes including housing the National Museum of Korea.
+Originally built in 1910, Seokjojeon Hall looks very different to the rest of Deoksugung Palace showcasing a Neo-Classicist style.
+It’s served various purposes including housing the National Museum of Korea.
 But after restoration in 2014, it was reopened as the Daehan Empire History Museum.

 7. Jeukjodang Hall